-Gong strikers such as this were used by Baule diviners before a divination ritual to trigger the state of awareness that enables them to serve as
+Gong strikers were used by Baule diviners before a divination ritual to trigger the state of awareness that enables them to serve as mediums.

 "There are two distinct types of gong strikers: kokowa, utilitarian strikers devoid of embellishment, and lawle, intricately carved implements that display